Career Pathways

 Principles of the Social Work Pathway

-• Expertise in working with children and young people builds on skills, knowledge and values that all social workers have, and which are set out in the Professional Capabilities Framework (PCF) and the Knowledge and Skills Statements (KSS).
+- Social workers through their careers, will build expertise in working with children and young people.
+They will develop their skills, knowledge and values, and are set out in the Professional Capabilities Framework (PCF) and the Post Qualifying Awards – Knowledge and Skills Statements (PQS).

-• All social workers have a commitment to critical reflection on self in practice, social justice, anti-oppressive practice, human rights, strength-base practice and working in partnership, underpinned by social work values and ethics.
+- All social workers should have a commitment to critical self -reflection on their practice, social justice, anti-oppressive practice, human rights, strength- base practice and working in partnership, underpinned by social work values and ethics.

-• Learning and development is a professional and personal responsibility.
-All social workers have a commitment to career-long learning and critical reflection on their practice.
+- Learning and development is a professional and personal responsibility.
+All social workers should have a commitment to career-long learning and critical reflection on their practice.

-• CPD should be evidenced.
-Social work is a profession based on theory and research, and on law and policy, as well as on experience.
-Social workers need to understand and explain why they want to do what they want to do, as well as how they do it.
+- CPD should be evidenced based.
+Social work is a profession based on theory and research, law and policy, as well as on experience.

-• Children and young people should be fully involved in development and recognition of social workers’ expertise.
+- Children and young people should be fully involved in development

 Assessed and Supported Year in Employment (ASYE) Programme